adaltas/node-csv-docs/src/md/parse/options/relax_column_count.md

 - Since: 1.0.6
 - Related: [`relax_column_count_less`](/parse/options/relax_column_count_less/), `quote`, [`relax_column_count_more`](/parse/options/relax_column_count_more/) &mdash; see [Available Options](/parse/options/#available-options)

 The option can be used conjointly with the `columns` option.
-The expected number of fields is determined by the length of the `columns` option, wether it is defined by the user or dynamically discovered.
+The expected number of fields is determined by the length of the `columns` option, whether it is defined by the user or dynamically discovered.

 ## Default behavior